venomcodes0943/Php-pdo_Class/README.md

         - 'column name' => 'your custom datatype'
 2. insertRecord
-    - This function takes three parameters: First for table name -Second for your table data that you want to insert in table you can simply pass $_POST -The last parameter is for redirection if you want to redirect any other page.
+    - This function takes three parameters: First for table name
+    - Second for your table data that you want to insert in table you can simply pass $_POST
+    - The last parameter is for redirection if you want to redirect any other page.

 3. showRecord
     - This function also takes three parameter: